XK4MiLX/zelnode/README.md

 * <b>Step 1</b>
 1 - Log to your root accont
-2 - Select option "Install docker on VPS/Inside LXC continer" nr 1
+2 - Select option "Install Docker"
 3 - When u will see window put your username  and hit enter

 ![screen2](https://raw.githubusercontent.com/XK4MiLX/zelnode/master/image/picm2.jpg)